-Receipted dependent care expenses (e.g., childcare, eldercare, disabled care) will be covered for members on all FPSE business.
+Receipted dependent care expenses (e.g., childcare, eldercare, disabled care), up to \$30/hour will be covered for members of locals attending officially organized, or sanctioned FPSE meetings.
+In special circumstances, and with no less than 10 days' advance notice, additional support may be approved by the Secretary-Treasurer.

-MISCELLANEOUS (Receipts required)

-Telephone: Actual cost of calls on FPSE-related business is reimbursed.
+MISCELLANEOUS (Receipts required) Telephone: Actual cost of calls on FPSE-related business is reimbursed.